LLVM Developer Policy

 The basic rules for a back-end to be upstreamed in experimental mode are:

-• Every target must have a code owner.
-The CODE_OWNERS.TXT file has to be updated as part of the first merge.
-The code owner makes sure that changes to the target get reviewed and steers the overall effort.
+• Every target must have at least one maintainer.
+The Maintainers.rst file has to be updated as part of the first merge.
+These maintainers make sure that changes to the target get reviewed and steers the overall effort.

 • There must be an active community behind the target.
 This community will help maintain the target by providing buildbots, fixing bugs, answering the LLVM community’s questions and making sure the new target doesn’t break any of the other targets, or generic code.
 This behavior is expected to continue throughout the lifetime of the target’s code.